matthew-brett/curious-git/_sources/curious_git.txt

 The hash is not the hash of the raw file, but the raw file prepended with a short housekeeping string.
 See :doc:`reading_git_objects` for details.

 We can see the contents of objects with the command ``git cat-file -p``.

-.. prizevar:: analysis_1_hash

-    git rev-parse :clever_analysis.py
+For example, here is the contents of the backup we just made of ``clever_analysis.py``:

 .. nprun::